Bertrand256/dash-masternode-tool/doc/build-dmt-linux-ubuntu.md

 ### Method based on Docker

-This method is based on using a dedicated **docker image**, configured to perform an automatic build process of the *DashMasternodeTool* application.
+This method is based on using a dedicated **docker image**, configured to carry on an automatic build process of the *DashMasternodeTool* application.

 The advantage of this method is its simplicity and the fact that it does not make any changes in the list of installed apps/libraries on your physical/virtual machine - all necessary dependencies are installed in the so-called Docker container.